EnterpriseDB/edb-ansible/roles/setup_repo/README.md

 How to include the 'setup_repo' role in your Playbook
 ----------------

-Below is an example of how to include the edb_postgres_repo role:
+Below is an example of how to include the setup_repo role: